Emir Abdelkader: Early success (1830–1837)

 France's response was to step up its military campaign, and under new commanders the French won several important encounters including the 1836 Battle of Sikkak.
-But political opinion in France was becoming ambivalent towards Algeria, and when General Thomas Robert Bugeaud was deployed to the region in April 1837, he was "authorized to use all means to induce Abd el-Kader to make overtures of peace".
+But political opinion in France was becoming ambivalent towards Algeria, with a political desire to end the conflict General Thomas Robert Bugeaud was "authorized to use all means to induce Abd el-Kader to make overtures of peace".
 The result, after protracted negotiations, was the Treaty of Tafna, signed on 30 May 1837.
-This treaty gave even more control of interior portions of Algeria to Abdelkader but with the recognition of France's right to imperial sovereignty.
+This treaty gave even more control of interior portions of Algeria to Abdelkader.
 Abdelkader thus won control of all of Oran Province and extended his reach to the neighbouring province of Titteri and beyond.

 New state

-The period of peace following the Treaty of Tafna benefited both sides, and the Emir Abdelkader took the opportunity to consolidate a new functional state, with a capital in Tagdemt. he played down his political power, however, repeatedly declining the title of sultan and striving to concentrate on his spiritual authority.
+The period of peace following the Treaty of Tafna benefited both sides, and the Emir Abdelkader took the opportunity to consolidate a new functional state, with a capital in Tagdemt.
+He played down his political power, however, repeatedly declining the title of sultan and striving to concentrate on his spiritual authority, through obtaining a fatwa which gave him firm authority to call for Jihad and made tax avoidance a "crime against the Muslim community as a whole".
 The state he created was broadly theocratic, and most positions of authority were held by members of the religious aristocracy; even the main unit of currency was named the muhammadiyya, after the Prophet.

-His first military action was to move south into the Sahara and al-Tijani.
+His first military action was to move south into the Sahara and al-Tijani, where Sidi Muhammad al-Tijani refused to recognise Abd al-Qadir's rule.
+Abdelkader attempted to enter the town of Aïn Madhi but was beaten back and instead he laid siege until when December 1839 Sidi Muhammad al-Tijani accepted exile.

 Next, he moved east to the valley of the Chelif and Titteri, but was resisted by the Bey of Constantine Province, Hajj Ahmed.
 In other actions, he demanded punishment of the Kouloughlis of Zouatna for supporting the French.
 By the end of 1838, his rule extended east to Kabylie, and south to Biskra, and to the Moroccan border.
 He continued to fight al-Tijani and besieged his capital at Aïn Madhi for six months, eventually destroying it.

 Another aspect of Abdelkader that helped him lead his fledgling nation was his ability to find and use good talent regardless of its nationality.
 He would employ Jews and Christians on his way to building his nation.
 One of these was Léon Roches.
 His approach to the military was to have a standing army of 2000 men supported by volunteers from the local tribes.
 He placed, in the interior towns, arsenals, warehouses, and workshops, where he stored items to be sold for arms purchases from England.
 Through his frugal living (he lived in a tent), he taught his people the need for austerity and through education he taught them concepts such as nationality and independence.